Business Model

 CapMan’s business comprise private equity fund management and advisory services, as well as investment business.
 In the Management Company Business, the funds managed by CapMan make investments in Nordic companies and in real estate and infrastructure assets in the Nordic countries.
 The Management Company Business also includes wealth services.
 The Service Business includes procurement services to companies.
 Through its investment business, CapMan invests in private assets, mainly in its own funds alongside its customers, but also selectively in funds managed by external fund managers.

-The following income streams contribute to CapMan’s results: 1) Fee income 2) Carried interest income 3) Income from own investments
+1) Fee income 2) Carried interest income 3) Income from own investments

 Fee income